colouring-cities/colouring-indonesia-new/README.md

 ## Acknowledgements

-Colouring Indonesia was set up at the Centre for Advanced Spatial Analysis (CASA), University College Indonesia and is now based at The Alan Turing Institute.
+Colouring Indonesia was set up as a part of The Colouring Cities Research Programme at The Alan Turing Institute through a collaborative effort between King's College London and Institut Teknologi Bandung.
-Ordnance Survey is providing building footprints required to collect the data, facilitated by the Greater Indonesia Authority (GLA), and giving access to its API and technical support.
+Jakarta Satu is providing building footprints required to collect the data, facilitated by the Pemprov DKI Jakarta.

 ## License